-Reviewing the 11 Best Mala Beads, Plus 1 to Avoid
+Reviews of the 11 Best Mala Beads, Plus the Worst 1 to Avoid

 - DharmaObjects Tibetan Buddhist Meditation Beads for Compassion Review: If you’re looking for a traditional take on Tibetan Mala bead necklaces, look no further.
 DharmaObjects has a beautiful collection of five different Tibetan mala beads, each made with traditional and authentic Bodhi seeds from Nepal.
 Each mala is approximately 58 inches long and features the traditional number of 108 beads.
 These malas come in five different colors: brown, orange, black and yellow and each comes with a beautiful, handcrafted silk brocade pouch for storage.

 - Sandalwood Wrist Malas Review: Hands of Tibet has a beautiful offering of genuine, sandalwood wrist mala beads with a unique guru bead for your specific meditation needs.
 These lovely Tibetan beads are an excellent alternative to wearing them in necklace form, especially if you are particularly active and want something that will not be in the way as much if you choose to wear them on the go.
 These lovely sandalwood wrist malas come with fifteen different guru bead options, including popular choices like tiger’s eye, lapis and jade.
 Each wrist mala comes in a handcrafted, embroidered pouch with a Tibetan design.